Average Reading Time: 2 minutes and 37 seconds

 When soluble fiber mixes with water, it becomes slimy and lubricating for the gut.
 Metamucil is a popular name brand of a mostly soluble fiber product.

-- Binds with fatty acids and bile in the gut, which are generally attached to bad cholesterol and toxins and earmarked for the toilet.
+- Binds with fatty acids and bile in the gut, which attach to lipids and toxins and escorts them to the toilet.

-- Becomes gel-like in the gut and slows the absorptions of fats and sugars into the blood stream.
+- Becomes gel-like in the gut and slows the digestion of fats and sugars in the intestines.

-- Supports healthy cholesterol and LDL levels for optimal heart health.
+- Supports healthy cholesterol for optimal heart health.

 The Skinny: Insoluble Fiber